(480) 721-4414

 CFI & CFII: 6 WEEKS

-NOTE: Our accelerating program is limited in capacity and offered on a case-by-case basis for students with the most availability.
+NOTE: Our accelerated program is limited in capacity and offered on a case-by-case basis for students with the most availability.
 Expect to be training four to five days a week.

 Don’t see what you’re looking for?
 Give Legion Air a call and we’ll see what we can do.
 We’re here to help.